henriquecastror/henriquecastror_md/content/teaching/empiricalfinance20202/1 OLS1.md

 ## Linear regression in Stata & R

 In this video, I present the basics about linear regression.
-You can download the files used in this video from [Zenodo](https://zenodo.org/record/3840566).
+You can download the files [here](https://zenodo.org/record/3840566).

 **Check it out:**